Dengiz Beg Rumlu

-Dengiz Beg Rumlu (died 1613) was a Turkoman courtier from the Rumlu tribe, who served as merchant-envoy to Habsburg Spain during the reign of Safavid king (shah) Abbas I (r.
+Dengiz Beg Rumlu (died 1613) was an Iranian courtier, who served as merchant-envoy to Habsburg Spain during the reign of Safavid king (shah) Abbas I (r.
 1588–1629).

 Biography

-In late 1609, Abbas I sent the Portuguese diplomat and missionary Antonio de Gouvea (now in Safavid service) back to Spain and Rome in order to construct an alliance against the common enemy; the Ottoman Turks.
-Dengiz Beg Rumlu, merchant by profession, was assigned to accompany de Gouvea as merchant-envoy with some 100 bales of raw silk.
+In late 1609, Abbas I sent the Portuguese diplomat and missionary Antonio de Gouvea (now in Safavid service) back to Spain (at that time Portugal was in Iberian Union with Spain) and Rome in order to construct an alliance against the common enemy; the Ottoman Turks.
+Dengiz Beg Rumlu, merchant by profession and a member of the Turkoman Rumlu tribe, was assigned to accompany de Gouvea as merchant-envoy with some 100 bales of raw silk.

 At the Spanish court of Philip III (r.
 1598–1621), where they arrived in 1611, a major misunderstanding arose; Dengiz Beg had sold more than half of the total bales of silk for his own profit.
 De Gouvea, without any sort of compromise with the Iranian government, suddenly offered the remaining number of silk bales as a gift to the Spanish king, even though the Iranians had intended to sell them as a sample of the silk they intended to deliver in the future.
 De Gouvea and Dengiz secured a trade agreement with Philip III, but it proved to be of no value for the Spanish government never adopted it.
 They also urged for a blockade of the Red Sea, but they were reportedly "no more successful" in this than Robert Shirley.

 Conform Abbas I's desire, at the Spanish court, Dengiz Beg Rumlu supported the elevation of de Gouvea to the rank of bishop of Cyrene and Apostolic vicar of the Armenians of the royal capital of Isfahan.